 Program Assistant: Job Description

 The Andrew W. Mellon Foundation ("Foundation") is a not-for-profit, grant making organization that seeks to strengthen, promote, and, where necessary, defend the contributions of the humanities and the arts to human flourishing and to the well-being of diverse and democratic societies.
-It makes grants in four core program areas (higher education and scholarship in the humanities; arts and cultural heritage; scholarly communications; and international higher education and strategic projects).
-The Foundation seeks a Program Assistant in the Arts and Cultural Heritage (ACH) program.
+It makes grants in three core program areas (higher education and scholarship in the humanities; arts and cultural heritage; and scholarly communications) as well as out of the Office of the President.
+The Foundation seeks a Program Assistant in the Office of the President.

 Responsibilities may include, but will not be limited to the following:

 - Monitor the progress of proposals from first receipt to presentation to the Board of Trustees, including their tracking and management in Fluxx, the Foundation’s online grant portal, an communicate with grantees as directed about the progress of their proposals

 - Identify the need for grant modifications and no-cost extensions, and facilitate the modification approval process by providing instructions to the grantee, reviewing request materials, and updating relevant information in Fluxx

 - Review unsolicited inquiries and collect them for discussion with the OOP program team

 - Conduct research in connection with current and new program initiatives